Chapter 1 : Sirius Black

 “Thank you, Mrs. Potter.”
 Her voice seemed raw, distorted.

 James watched as his mum walked closer to Sirius and him, handing them both their own mugs.
-He could tell she was stuck deep in her own thoughts, trying to figure out how to coax a few words from Lily, he was sure.
+He could tell she was stuck deep in her own thoughts, probably trying to figure out how to coax a few words from Lily.

 “Talk to us.
 What happened?
 Where did Sirius pick you up?” he asked, moving closer to Lily as he spoke and placing a large, tentative hand on her back.
 His fingers and palms filled the space between her shoulder blades, and them some.
 Had she always been this small?